 Troches – Troches are larger than triturates and are typically dissolved between the gum and cheek.

 Rapid Dissolve Tablets – Rapid dissolve tablets (RDT’s) are the newest technology in dissolvable tablets.
 They are larger in size meaning they can hold a larger amount of active ingredient.
 They are designed to dissolve on the tongue and within a very short period of time (under 30 seconds).
 All delivery systems come in various combinations and flavors to accommodate even our most sensitive clients.

-Balanced Hormones & Health offers FREE Consultations by telephone giving you a chance to discuss your symptoms, ask questions and find out how Bioidentical Hormone Replacement Therapy can change your life!
+Contact Balanced Hormones & Health to discuss your symptoms, ask questions and find out how Bioidentical Hormone Replacement Therapy can change your life!